 - Low Priority – Requires treatment within 1-3 days

 - A tooth that has sustained significant impact, even without pain

 - Loose or missing dental filling

 How Do I Relieve A Toothache?

 An abscess at the tip of a tooth’s root or on its side can cause sudden pain, but most toothaches will not require an emergency dentist.
 There are several ways you can attempt to treat the symptoms before visiting a dentist’s office.
 Among the remedies are over-the-counter pain relievers, applying a cold compress to your cheek near the painful area, and rinsing your mouth with warm, salty water.
 However, you may need to visit a dental clinic to treat severe pain.
 If the pain persists, or you experience chills, tightness in your chest, bleeding, or trouble opening your mouth, you may need to visit an emergency dentist.
-If you’re in the Glen Burnie area, visit Millersville Family Dentistry.
+If you’re in the Millersville area, visit Millersville Family Dentistry.
 Our team of professionals will assess the situation and determine whether to treat you with medication or by performing surgery for tooth extraction or a root canal, among other options.

 Can I Visit the Dentist’s Office for An Emergency?

 Millersville Family Dentistry will treat you like a real family member.
 We know that life does not always go as planned, so we are here for all of your emergency dental care needs.
 We have staffed our Millersville, MD office with a team of specialists who have years of experience tending to dental emergencies.
 Our goal is to minimize your discomfort while addressing your dental concerns.
 We offer same-day treatment to quickly resolve your dental emergency and allow you to return to your normal activities with a big smile on your face.

 What Should I Do with A Knocked-Out Tooth?